What is Whole Plant CBD Oil: The Benefits of Using the Entire Hemp Extract

-A lot of people are wondering what exactly whole-plant CBD is.
+A lot of people are wondering what exactly whole-plant CBD oil is.
 Many still don’t know why they should care about using full-spectrum hemp products over single-molecule versions such as pure cannabidiol (CBD).

 Despite the widespread use and popularity of these types of products, there are still some misconceptions regarding their true advantages to health when compared with other options available on the market today.

-Why use a whole plant CBD extract when you can just take an isolated version?
+Why use a whole plant hemp extract when you can just take an isolated version?
 Well, the answer may not be as straightforward as it seems.
 In this blog post, we will discuss what is whole plant CBD, what whole plant means, and why use whole plant CBD.

 A CBD product is considered to be made with “whole-plant CBD” if it uses the entire mature flower (bract/bud) from a hemp plant with a specific desire to preserve the most plant compounds, instead of just extracting and using CBD isolate in its purest form.